sensu/sensu-chef/README.md

 sensu::client
 ---
-Configures and enables the sensu-server service.
+Configures and enables the sensu-client service.

 sensu::api
 ---